jhungerman/OM596CapstoneRep/ProcessNotes2.md

 - Count number of active dimensions 1-7
 - Determined that some dimensions are marked 'M.' Follow-up with Bryce on whether this is Metric.
 - Added column for Metric v English until Bryce response
+	- Bryce responded that the 'M' is for manual calculation.
+Change variable to Manual v Automatic
 - For comparison purposes I formatted everything as text.
 Add columns to convert lot dims to numeric for calculation
 - Calculate average lot dim.
 If Missing then 0.
 Remove zeros.
+- Apostrophes in some lot dimaensions.
+Remove.
+- Some lot dimensions were missing delimeters.
+Adjust.
+- Handful of measurements had extended inch values.
+Convert to decimal.
+- Re-run formulas

 ## Sales Data Prep
 - Remove all Sales Data records where the sales price is 0